nayitrix40/delivery-eta-prediction/README.md

    '''bash
    python train.py

-7. After the model is trained, run the prediction script:
+7. After the model is trained, You'll see a .joblib file created, then run the prediction script:

    '''bash
    python predict.py